-Located in Hudson, NY, on Warren Street (the town’s main thoroughfare, known for its antiques shops and restaurants), The Hudson Milliner is a recently opened bed & breakfast from Shannon Greer (a photographer) and Charlotta Janssen (a painter and restaurateur).
-The building formerly housed the town’s millinery shop, and Greer and Janssen have turned it into a guesthouse that looks to us like a perfect Thanksgiving retreat.
+Located in Hudson, New York, on Warren Street (the town’s main thoroughfare, known for its antiques shops and restaurants), The Hudson Milliner is a bed-and-breakfast from Shannon Greer (a photographer) and Charlotta Janssen (a painter and restaurateur).
+The building formerly housed the town’s millinery shop, and Greer and Janssen have turned it into a guesthouse that looks to us like a perfect weekend retreat.
 Our favorite spaces?
 The two kitchens, which feature reconditioned vintage ranges, plumbing pipe shelving, butcher block counters, and simple schoolhouse furniture.
-Get the look with the following elements:
+Get the look with the following elements.

 Above: A side view of the kitchen.

 Above: A patch of subway tile sits behind the wash basin.
 Three-by-Six-Inch Ceramic Tile is available from Subway Ceramics; inquire about showrooms and pricing.

 Above: To re-create the look of the tiled floor, consider the Hexagon Patterns from American Restoration Tile.